Gleb1308/Build_project/README.md

 --n_freeze <number of first layers to ynbfreeze during training>
 ```
 Detailed information you can get by such command - python train.py --help
-<br>Also you can review all training\testing process in the jupyter notebook - 'train\test_notebook.ipynb'.
+<br>Also you can review all training\testing process in the jupyter notebook - 'train\test_notebook.ipynb' and examples of usage above commands - 'examples.ipynb'